In which one geek demonstrates their zsh prompt, which (it is hoped) should serve as an example of some of the more complicated aspects of zsh.

 PR_URCORNER=${altchar[k]:--}

-Some terminals use fonts that have extended character support.
-If they do, there should be terminfo entries to: a) enable use of the line-drawing character set (enacs), b) enter (smacs) and leave (rmacs) the alternate character set, and c) describe the mappings of line drawing characters (acsc).
+If the current terminal supports extended characters via an escape sequence, there should be terminfo entries to: a) enable use of the line-drawing character set (enacs), b) enter (smacs) and leave (rmacs) the alternate character set, and c) describe the mappings of line drawing characters (acsc).
 The last needs some additional explanation.
 The VT100 used the alternate character set with certain lowercase characters to make line-drawing characters.
 For instance, “q” was a horizontal line.
 The acsc terminfo string is a series of character pairs, with the first in the pair being the vt100 character and the second being the character to get the same result in the current terminal.

 ###